Nordic American Voices (NAV) Oral History Program

-The most recent book published by the NAV project is: Voices of Ballard and Beyond: Stories of Immigrants and Their Descendants in the Pacific Northwest, which is the result of a three-year effort by volunteers for the Nordic American Voices oral history project.
-Since 2009, this group of volunteers has recorded more than 230 interviews at the Museum and in locations throughout the Puget Sound region.
-Thirty-two stories gleaned from these interviews are included in the new publication along with ninety-seven stories that formed the 2001 book.
+The most recent book published by the NAV project is Voices of Ballard and Beyond: Stories of Immigrants and Their Descendants in the Pacific Northwest, which is the result of a three-year effort by volunteers for the Nordic American Voices oral history project.
+Since 2009, this group of volunteers has recorded more than 709 interviews at the Museum and in locations throughout the Puget Sound region.
+Thirty-two stories gleaned from these interviews are included in the new publication, along with ninety-seven stories from the 2001 book.
+View excerpts here.

-This new publication follows the release in 2011 of the video documentary, Under the Clouds of War: Growing Up in Occupied Denmark and Norway, also based on interviews conducted by project volunteers.
+This new publication follows the 2011 release of the video documentary Under the Clouds of War: Growing Up in Occupied Denmark and Norway, also based on interviews conducted by project volunteers.
 The book has received two awards: the 2013 Virginia Marie Folkins Award for an “exemplary historical publication” from the Association of King County Historical Organizations and a Washington Museum Association Award of Project Excellence.

 Volunteer with NAV